albertkjoller/knowledgeVQA/README.md

-# Visual Question Answering - investigating top-down attention and explainability
+# Visual Question Answering - top-down attention and explainability

 Project repository related to bachelor thesis on DTU in spring 2022.
 Investigating the role of top-down attention mechanisms, knowledge graphs and how interpretable these are through explainability tools.